woochan-hwang/GSurvWeb/README.md

 ## How to start using the app

 To launch the web app simply click on the streamlit app icon under the title.
-The web app itself is self explanatory in most cases, however you may refer to the documentation page within the app for details on the models that are currently available.
+The web app itself is self explanatory in most cases, however you may refer to the hints next to each input widget for more details.
 We use [Streamlit Cloud](https://streamlit.io/cloud) for deployment at the time being and is therefore limited in computational availability (up to 1GB RAM).
 For large datasets, we recommend following the instructions [below](#deploy-locally) to host the web app locally on your local machine.
-Depending on the feedback and usage, we will consider migrating to other services (i.e.AWS etc.) to allow for more computational power.
+Depending on the feedback and usage, we will consider migrating to other services (i.e. AWS etc.) to allow for more computational power.

 This app has been developed based on [Streamlit](https://streamlit.io/), a pythonic open-source app framework for Machine Learning.
 We would strongly recommend joining the streamlit community if you are used to handling data but less so in front-end development of web apps.